greenhas/spg_website/content/Communities/2022-08-09-A-worrying.md

 ---
+type: ["link"]
 date: 2022-08-09T14:50:52-04:00
 title: "🔗 linkblog: my thoughts on 'Even Before the FBI Search, MAGA World Was Saying It's at War'"
-tags: ["link","Communities","Steve Bannon","Donald Trump","Viktor Orban","GOO","CPAC"]
+tags: ["Steve Bannon","Donald Trump","Viktor Orban","GOO","CPAC"]
 ---
 A worrying look at CPAC.
 What is happening to the Republican Party?